 Materials

-Wright, Richard., Morehouse, Bob., Peterson, Marilyn B., and Lisa Palmieri.
-(Eds.).
-(2011) Criminal Intelligence for the 21st Century.
-Richmond, VG: International Association of Law Enforcement Intelligence Analysts (IALEIA).
+Wright, R., Morehouse, B., Peterson, M. B., & Palmieri, L. (Eds.).
+(2011).
+Criminal intelligence for the 21st century: A guide for intelligence professionals.
+International Association of Law Enforcement Intelligence Analysts (IALEIA).
 (Print)

 Readings

-All readings for this course are available in the Digital Reading Room (DRR).
-You will be directed to the appropriate readings throughout the course.
+All other readings for this course are available online through the Digital Reading Room (DRR).
+You will be directed to these readings throughout the course.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized study counterparts.